Sufficient and Necessary Conditions for Eckart-Young like Result for Tubal Tensors: Introduction

-Exception is the tubal tensor framework~\cite{kilmer2008,KilmerPNAS}.
-The tubal framework is based on the tubal precept: ``a tensor is a matrix of tubes'' \cite{AMDemystifying2025}, where tubes are vector space elements.
-When equipped with a suitable multiplication between tubes, tubes behave like scalars that can be added, multiplied, and inverted (in a weak sense).
-This scalar-like structure allows for a direct carryover of definitions and properties of familiar matrix algebraic constructs, such as multiplication and factorizations, to the tubal tensor setting\cite{Kernfeld2015,AMDemystifying2025}.
-It has been shown that certain families of tube multiplications guarantee an Eckart-Young type result for tubal tensors\cite{KilmerPNAS}, i.e., the best approximation of a tensor by another tensor of low rank (under the choice of tubal product) is obtained by truncating its tubal SVD.
-Yet, not all possible tube multiplications yield an Eckart-Young type result, thus raising the question: \begingroup \phantomsection \begin{flushright} \mybox{\textbf{(Q)} \emph{Which tubal products yield an Eckart-Young type result for tubal tensors?}} \end{flushright} \endgroup
+The tubal framework~\cite{kilmer2008,KilmerPNAS} is based on the tubal precept: ``a tensor is a matrix of tubes''~\cite{AMDemystifying2025}, where tubes are vector space elements.
+When equipped with a suitable multiplication between tubes, namely the $\mm$-product (pronounced star-M product)~\cite{KilmerPNAS}, tubes behave like scalars that can be added and multiplied.
+This scalar-like structure allows for a direct carryover of many familiar definitions and properties from matrix algebra, such as matrix multiplication and factorizations, to the tubal tensor setting~\cite{Kernfeld2015}.
+The $\mm$-product between tubes and tubal tensors, is determined by a choice of an invertible matrix $\matM$.
+Up to certain equivalences and symmetries ~\cite{Keegan2026,dunbar2025}, each choice of $\matM$ defines a different tubal product.

-In this work, we provide a complete characterization of tube multiplications that yield an Eckart-Young type result for tubal tensors.
-Our main result is based on an algebraic analysis of the underlying tubal ring structure induced by the tube multiplication.
-We revisit the notion of a tensor's multi-rank under a given tubal product, and propose an alternative, yet equivalent, definition that relates the multi-rank to geometric properties of linear map that is represented by the tensor.
+It has been shown that certain choices of $\matM$, namely, the DFT matrix ~\cite{KilmerMartin11} and a nonzero multiple of a unitary matrix ~\cite{KilmerPNAS,Kernfeld2015}, guarantee an Eckart-Young type result for the resulting tSVDM (tensor SVD under the $\mm$-product), i.e., that the best low-rank approximation of a tensor is obtained by truncating its tSVDM.
+There are, however, examples for which this result does not hold, thus raising the question: